Kimberly Suzanne George Parsons

 Degrees: Ph.D. in Biochemistry (Ohio University, 2011) B.S.
 Chemistry and Biochemistry (Ohio University, 2005)

 Year appointed: 2010

 Teaching duties include CHEM 420, 422 and 424: the Biochemistry lecture series and laboratory course and various courses in General Chemistry.
-Current research projects in Dr. George's laboratory at Marietta College include investigations of the protective properties of various chemicals and antioxidants against ultraviolet light-induced cell death and studies of ultraviolet light-induced phototoxicity of various chemical products.
+Current research projects in Dr. Parsons' laboratory at Marietta College include investigations of the protective properties of various chemicals and antioxidants against ultraviolet light-induced cell death and studies of the phototoxicity of various chemical products.